 5 tips to help you find your next home

-How to choose the right property when it's time to find a new home to move into.
+How to choose and move into the right property when it's time to find a new home.

 Moving home often signals a new phase in life.
 You might be considering a move interstate or overseas for work, or to pursue love.
 Maybe you’re moving to be closer to family – or up-sizing so you can start your own family.
 Perhaps you just want a sea change and to settle somewhere with greener grass.